Issues realted with liquidity of the token listed both on centralized and decentralized exchanges

 Consequences of the ratio

-In case of aggregation of portfolios, the correlation between volatilities is not included in the ratio.
+In the case of aggregation of portfolios, the correlation between volatilities is not included in the ratio.
 It is suitable for investors who invest in only one fund.

 The sampling error of standard deviation is embedded in the values of the ratio.
-By using standard deviation of returns, the Sharpe measure puts both positive and negative variations from the average on the same level.
+By using the standard deviation of returns, the Sharpe measure puts both positive and negative variations from the average on the same level.
 But most investors are only afraid of negative variations.

 As a consequence, the Sharpe Ratio leads to inappropriate results on particular sets of data.